 If your project is smaller and simpler, you won’t have to jump through as many of those security hoops.
 That’s where building an in-house proxy management solution is perfect: you get all the control offered by tuning the platform yourself, and you can get it all up and running relatively quickly and fairly hassle-free.
 And if you do run into specific security problems, fewer proxies overall means less work to get around them.

 Hopefully, we’ve given you some thoughts about how you’d like to approach your next data scraping job.
-If you want to discuss projects like this or any other web scraping job, please fill out this form and we’ll get back to you within 24 hours.
+If you want to discuss projects like this or any other web scraping job, please contact us and we’ll get back to you within 24 hours.
 Happy scraping!